-How to Train a Cat to Use a Litter Box
+How to Train a Kitten to Use a Litter Box

-Jackie Johnston from Cat World has some top tips for Pet Insurance Australia followers on how to train your cat to use a litter box.
+Jackie Johnston from Cat World has some top tips for Pet Insurance Australia followers on how to train your cat or kitten to use a litter box.

 Having a cat can be a lot of fun, but it also comes with a few responsibilities.
 One of the first things you should take care of is training your feline friend to use a litter box.